MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-incremental-copy-data-warehouse-lakehouse.md

     WatermarkValue DATETIME2(6),
     );
     ```
-2. Set the default value of the high watermark with the table name of source data table.
-In this tutorial, the table name is *data_source_table*, and the default value is specified as `1/1/2010 12:00:00 AM`.
+2. Set the default value of the last watermark with the table name of source data table.
+In this tutorial, the table name is *data_source_table*, and the default value is `1/1/2010 12:00:00 AM`.

     ```sql
     INSERT INTO watermarktable